The Basics of VBC Incentive Structures

 • Fee-for-Service (FFS) Base: Providers receive payments for services rendered.

 • Incentives for Quality: Additional compensation is provided for meeting or exceeding predetermined quality metrics.
+Bonus payments under P4P arrangements commonly range from 1–5% above the base FFS rate for top-quartile performers, and up to 10% or more in the most aggressive commercial P4P contracts.

 Upside Risk (Shared Savings Program)

 The Upside Risk model in shared savings programs allows providers to benefit from savings when the Total Cost of Care (TCOC) is below a predefined target without exposing them to financial losses.
+CMS’s Medicare Shared Savings Program is the most widely adopted upside-risk model in the U.S., with participating ACOs historically generating aggregate savings of $1–$2 billion per year across the program.

 • No Penalty for Exceeding Target: If the TCOC surpasses the target, providers do not bear financial losses.